fangzefunny/StdVisualModel/README.md

 Note:
 * 1. These steps are mostly sequential and skipping on step will lead to failutre in runing the following model.
 * 2. If you want to use the results I do, go to the **Results\Data**, and copy all 3 folders (**ROImean, fitResults, E**) to replace the folders with the same name.
+* 3. What these scripts for:
+  * a. cal_prediction: Fit the built-in or input data, generate parameters, BOLD prediction, and R squares.
+  * b. cross_validation: Do cal_prediction in a leave out cross validation way.
+  * c. chooseData: A little tools helps in selecting dataset.
+  * d. fitSOCwithoutTarget: Fit SOC model to the stimulus classes that does not contain those two main stimulus classes.
+  * e.
+FUNF: Function used in model fitting.
+  * f. gen_disk: Generate a disk to prevent edge effect.
+  * g.
+Icontrast: Do the convolution and calculate the energy of the images.
+  * h. makeGaborFilter: Create Gabor filters.